elabftw/elabftw/doc/_build/html/_sources/upgrade-to-docker.txt

 Starting the containers
 ```````````````````````

-We now have a complete `docker-compose.yml` config file and we can start `elabftw` with this command:

 .. code-block:: bash

-    docker-compose up -d
+    elabctl start

-This will create an empty database in `/dok/mysql` or wherever you chose to have it.
+This will create an empty database in `/var/elabftw/mysql`.
 But of course, what we want is to have our old database in there!
 To do that we will copy our `dump.sql` file to the `mysql` container and import it in place of the freshly created database (which is empty!).

 .. code-block:: bash